Asterisk Blitz Class

 - Learn the basics of Linux in order to be an effective Asterisk administrator

-The Asterisk Fast Start course is a three-day course.
+The Asterisk Blitz Class is a three-day course.
 Class will begin at 9:30 AM on the first day and each day thereafter at 8:30 AM.
 The class will consist of a combination of lectures and lab exercises.
 Class typically runs until 5:00 PM, except for the last day where it goes until 3:00 PM, depending on circumstances in the classroom.

 Class Materials and Cool Stuff